 Together they founded GeneCapture, a medical device startup based at genomic research institute HudsonAlpha Institute for Biotechnology in Huntsville.
-The concept is based on the original idea now-CTO Chittur had: Using genetics, they can rapidly identify an RNA signature of a germ-causing infection taken from a sample of blood or saliva.
+The concept is based on the original idea now-CTO Chittur had: Using genetics, they can rapidly identify an RNA signature of a germ-causing infection taken from a human sample (blood, saliva, urine, swab).

 With a patented disposable test cartridge the size of a smartphone, GeneCapture quickly identifies the piece of RNA, determining what specific bacteria, viruses, or fungi, is present in the sample, in less than an hour.

 The plastic cartridge, inserted into a microwave-sized reader device, can also be updated within a few days with new pathogens or any mutated strains.
-The cartridge has a small micro array in it with probes that, each one designed to attract one specific RNA pathogen.
+The cartridge has a small micro array in it with probes that are designed to attract one specific RNA pathogen.
 The infection report can be sent wirelessly to a physician’s tablet and will display the negative and positive results for the requested pathogens.

 In 2010, the startup won the $100,000 grand prize at Alabama’s Launchpad startup competition and a local angel investor matched the winnings, which helped them collect enough funds to start gathering data and validating their idea.

 “That’s our mission, to get infection detection out of the lab and into point-of-care facilities,” says Sammon.
-The cartridge’s affordability is a big priority for the GeneCapture team; it currently costs $20.
+The cartridge’s affordability is a big priority for the GeneCapture team; it is predicted to cost less than $20 per test.
 It’s ideal for places where infections need to be quickly identified to prevent an outbreak, like nursing homes, small clinics, field hospitals, airports and cruise ships.